Secure remote access to virtual machines in Microsoft Entra Domain Services

 In step 4 to configure network policy, also check the box to Ignore user account dial-in properties.

-If you use Windows Server 2019 for the NPS server and Azure AD Multi-Factor Authentication NPS extension, run the following command to update the secure channel to allow the NPS server to communicate correctly:
+If you use Windows Server 2019 for the NPS server and Microsoft Entra multifactor authentication NPS extension, run the following command to update the secure channel to allow the NPS server to communicate correctly:

 sc sidtype IAS unrestricted

-Users are now prompted for an additional authentication factor when they sign in, such as a text message or prompt in the Microsoft Authenticator app.
+Users are now prompted for another authentication factor when they sign in, such as a text message or prompt in the Microsoft Authenticator app.

 For more information on improving resiliency of your deployment, see Remote Desktop Services - High availability.

-For more information about securing user sign-in, see How it works: Azure AD Multi-Factor Authentication.
+For more information about securing user sign-in, see How it works: Microsoft Entra multifactor authentication.